RISE Sleep Tracker

 Advice From a Sleep Doctor

-“If you’re turning to sleeping pills to fall asleep each night, the first step to stopping is speaking to a professional,” says Dr. Chester Wu, double board certified doctor in psychiatry and sleep medicine, and one of our Rise Science sleep advisors and medical reviewers.
+“If you’re turning to sleeping pills to fall asleep each night, the first step to stopping is speaking to a professional.
+A doctor can recommend a plan to slowly cut down your dosage to reduce withdrawal symptoms, and they can help solve the root cause of your sleep problems,” says Dr. Chester Wu, who is double board certified in Psychiatry and Sleep Medicine, and provides sleep medicine services, medication management, and psychotherapy to adults at his private sleep medicine and psychiatry practice.

 How to Sleep Without Sleeping Pills?